 - KLRC-FM Morning Show host Mark Michaels brings his professional experience to students through its radio courses every semester.
-Mark was previously the Program Director for KGBI in Omaha, Nebraska.
+Mark was previously the Program Director for KGBI in Omaha, Neb.

 Communication department instructor Darren Gould has produced more than 800 videos and television programs over the course of his professional media career.
 His work has appeared on The Oprah Winfrey Show, Dr. Phil, ABC's Good Morning America and cable networks such as CNN and The History Channel.

 Associate Professor of Communication Kara Gould's work has been published in The Southern Communication Journal, Journal of Broadcasting and Electronic Media, and The Journal of Media Education.
 She has worked in media in Chicago and Salt Lake City.
 She has been competitively selected for academic and industry seminars at Northwestern University, the University of Chicago, Disney Studios, ABC-TV and the International Radio and Television Society in New York City.

 Students have the opportunity to intern with HCJB Global and Trans World Radio missions abroad.
 Over the past three years, JBU students have interned with HCJB in Quito, Ecuador and Leeds, United Kingdom, and with Trans World Radio in Johannesburg, South Africa.

 Two students, Gerardo Marroquin '13 and Marcel Guadron '13, founded their own online Spanish-speaking radio station, ElectroBeat Radio, as a result of a programming class project.
 They have listeners in more than 17 countries!
 Check it out: www.electrobeatradio.com